-This is the story of our epic road trip from Los Angeles to Zion and Bryce National Parks in Utah.
+Here’s a guide of what to see along this epic road trip from Los Angeles to Zion and Bryce, and what to see along the route.
 We had limited time, but so much to see.
 We selected the following destinations and now share our itinerary and route for how to see 12 amazing places in only 3 days.
 Since we traveled in March, our itinerary had to be adjusted to account for the massive participation we had throughout the winter right up to the day before we left.
 Many roads were closed due to rain washout, flooding or snow, but we discovered quite a few surprises along the way.
 I’m just going to hit a couple of highlights from each stop because we have a lot of ground to cover.

 Zzyzx Road (Nevada)

 Mojave Desert National Preserve (Nevada)

 Virgin River Gorge Scenic Drive through “The Narrows” (Arizona into Utah)